geocompx/geocompr/README.md

 This repository hosts the code underlying Geocomputation with R, a book by [Robin Lovelace](http://robinlovelace.net/) and [Jakub Nowosad](https://nowosad.github.io/).

-The online version of the book will be developed in the open.
+The online version of the book is developed at <http://robinlovelace.net/geocompr/>.
 We plan to publish the hard copy of the book with CRC Press in 2018.

 Contributing
 ------------